ash-kick/event-pop-app/README.md

 -    allows users to share events with friends/invite them
 -    creates a calendar with events you save/RSVP to

-# capstone project details & proposal -- idea 3: event recommendation app (EventPop)
+# Capstone project details & proposal -- idea 3: event recommendation app (EventPop)

 1. What tech stack will you use for your final project?